 Koreans have a thing called the “Pali-pali“ culture (빨리빨리 ppallippalli).
 It refers to a fast-moving lifestyle to be more productive and make every second worth it.
 No wonder why on-the-go Korean street food such as Rice in a cap (컵밥 Cupbab) is very popular in South Korea.

 This Korean street food is often made with Kimchi fried rice as the base and topped with various toppings like sausages, tuna, ham, and egg.
 It is very cheap and tasty at the same time, that’s why Koreans, especially the students, really dig this Korean street food.

 Korean blood sausage 순대 (soondae) is another street food that is popular in South Korea.
 It’s impossible not to find a single street vendor that sells this because it’s really popular.
 Just like what is mentioned above, it is best partnered with rice cakes (떡볶이 tteokbokki).
 Most street vendors also sell the fusion of soondae (순대) and tteokbokki (떡볶이).

 Soondae is best enjoyed with dipping sauce.
 However, dipping sauce varies depending on what region of Korea you’re in.
 Some serve soondae with salt, and some offer soondae with making.
 Just find what suits your taste, and you’ll definitely love it.

-Roasted Sweet Potatoes is not new because it is widely eaten in different countries as meal or snack.
+Roasted Sweet Potatoes are not new because it is widely eaten in different countries as a meal or snack.
 What sets Korean roasted potatoes from others is that it is cooked in a unique way.
 Korean street vendors use metal drum cans for cooking this Korean street food.